 No, but in very rare cases they may die.
 But this may be from an underlying or pre-existing condition like renal failure or cancer in the liver or pancreas.
 Or perhaps an allergy to the wood that was used to make the Charcoal (like oleander) or it could be from the accelerants that get added.

-A dog may choke to death if a piece of Charcoal gets lodged in his throat.
-But he may manage to vomit it up before he choke to death.
+A dog may choke to if a piece of Charcoal gets lodged in his throat.
+But he may manage to vomit it up.